Top 30 Functional Testing Tools for Automation Testing

 9. Cross Browser Testing Tool

-Ranorex is a quite comprehensive commercial automation tool for web, mobile, and desktop testing.
+Ranorex is a commercial automation tool for web, mobile, and desktop testing.
 The tool features advanced capabilities for GUI recognition, reusable test scripts, and record/playback.

 The tool supports Selenium integration for web application testing.
 Testers can distribute the execution of their tests across platforms and browsers using Selenium Grid.
 Ranorex offers a low-pricing model for businesses.